jlichtig/TechTrove-E-commerce-Analysis/README.md

 - customers: represents unique customers.
 Table grain = (customer) id
 - geo_lookup: represents locational data for customers.
 Table grain = country

 The dataset was cleaned and normalized in Excel before being uploaded to a BigQuery database.
-A detailed log of data cleaning steps can be viewed here.
+A detailed log of data cleaning steps can be viewed hereData-Cleaning-Log.MD.

 # Insights
 ## **Sales trends:**